dany-fedorov/configurable-tree-traversal/README.md

 # Project Status

-Can do depth-first traversals like on this picture for abstract trees like on this picture
+Can do depth-first traversals like on this picture for abstract trees

 https://en.wikipedia.org/wiki/Tree_traversal#/media/File:Sorted_binary_tree_ALL_RGB.svg